Initializing

 - sysctl Sets required kernel parameters.

-- hyperthreads Disables hyperthreaded pair for critical CPU cores.
+- hyperthreads Checks hyperthreaded pair for critical CPU cores.

 - ethtool-channels Configures the number of channels on the network device.

-- ethtool-gro Disable generic-receive-offload (GRO) on the network device.
+- ethtool-offloads Disable generic-receive-offload (GRO) and GRE segmentation offload on the network device.

 - ethtool-loopback Disable tx-udp-segmentation on the loopback device.